davedelong/StackKit/README.markdown

 Use the provided `StackKit.xcodeproj` file to build StackKit as a framework for inclusion in your Mac application.

 ###iPhone/iPod touch/iPad
 Use the provided `StackKitMobile.xcodeproj` file to build StackKit as a static library for inclusion in your mobile application.
+You must add <code>-ObjC</code> and <code>-all_load</code> to your Other Linker Flags section of your build settings.
+This ensures that the Categories in StackKit will be loaded with the static library.

 ###Running the unit tests
-The unit tests use a special convenience constructor on `SKSite` called `+stackoverflowSite`.
-This constructor requires an [API Key][7] that has been saved to a file called "consumerKey.txt" in the root level of your project.
+Change the target to "Unit Tests" and then choose "Build and Run".
+The StackKit project is set up to only run the tests from the executable (so that they can be debugged), and not during compilation.

 ##The future